MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-storage-pool.md

 ms.prod: sql
 ---

-# What is the SQL Server Big Data Clusters storage pool?
+# What is the SQL Server big data clusters storage pool?

 This article describes the role of the *SQL Server storage pool* in a SQL Server 2019 preview Big Data cluster.
 The following sections describe the architecture and functionality of a SQL storage pool.